-Figure 8.5: Comparison of the number of classes (NoC) and abstract classes (NoAC) of the IAML metamodel against other similar metamodels lows a similar architecture.
-This is also illustrated by the Dat metric, which represents the proportion of attributes to structural features in the metamodel.
+Figure 8.5: Comparison of the number of classes (NoC) and abstract classes (NoAC) of the IAML metamodel against other similar metamodels

-As discussed by Monperrus et al. [207], the metrics for Nav, Cont and Dat are believed to give information on the modelled domain and the modelling styles and practices, but a balance between these values has not been determined.
+As discussed by Monperrus et al. [210], the metrics for Nav, Cont and Dat are believed to give information on the modelled domain and the modelling styles and practices, but a balance between these values has not been determined.
 The Nav metric represents the opposite navigability of references through eOpposite, simplifying development of model-driven tools such as code generators.
 The Cont metric represents the proportion of references that are containment references, in that one element can "contain" another element, and may illustrate the modelling architecture used.
 However, it is not desirable for this metric to be at either of the extremes, suggesting that a modelling language is too unstructured, or conversely too structured.